Returning Students

 If yes: complete the OUR Returning Student Request Form.
 After you receive the OUR email with Enrollment Confirmation instructions, proceed to step 3 to request an I-20 from ISS.

-- Log into your MyISSS profile to submit the Returning Student I-20 Request to International Student Services (ISS) approximately three months before your intended return.
+5. Complete the Returning Student I-20 Request in MyISSS approximately three months before your intended return.
 You must enroll full-time and request the I-20 at least 20 days prior to your intended return quarter.
 Applications submitted late will be processed for the following (not upcoming) quarter.
-(Note: For winter quarter 2022, ISS will process returning student I-20s submitted by December 17, 2021 if students are fully registered in courses.
+(Note: For Winter 2022, ISS will process returning student I-20s submitted by December 17, 2021, if students are fully registered in courses.
 Requests received after December 17 will be processed for a spring 2022 return.)

-- After you return to Seattle, you must upload scans/photos of your F-1 or J-1 documents to ISS.
-Check the instructions below in the After You Return to Seattle section.
+7. After you return to Seattle, you must upload scans/photos of your F-1 or J-1 documents to ISS.
+Follow the instructions in the After You Return to Seattle section.

 Graduate Students